ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 ## Benefits of composability {#benefits-of-composability}

-### Shorter development cycle
+### Shorter development cycle {#shorter-development-cycle}

-Composability reduces the work that developers have to do when creating [decentralized applications](https://ethereum.org/en/dapps/#what-are-dapps) (dapps).
-As Naval Ravikant [puts it](https://twitter.com/naval/status/1444366754650656770): "Open source means every problem has to be solved once."
+Composability reduces the work that developers have to do when creating [dapps](/dapps/#what-are-dapps).
+[As Naval Ravikant puts it:](https://twitter.com/naval/status/1444366754650656770) "Open source means every problem has to be solved once."

-Once a particular smart contract solves one problem, other developers can reuse it, so they don’t have to solve the same problem.
-In this way, developers can take existing software libraries and add extra functionality to create new dapps.
+If there is a smart contract that solves one problem, other developers can reuse it, so they don’t have to solve the same problem.
+This way, developers can take existing software libraries and add extra functionality to create new dapps.

 ### Greater innovation

-Composability encourages innovation and experimentation.
-That’s because developers are free to reuse, modify, duplicate, or integrate open-source code to create desired results.

-Also, development teams spend less time on basic functionality and can allocate more time to experimenting with new features.
-This explains why there are so many great projects in the Ethereum ecosystem today—developers can focus on improve on existing dapps and build better products.
+Composability encourages innovation and experimentation because developers are free to reuse, modify, duplicate, or integrate open-source code to create desired results.
+As a result, development teams spend less time on basic functionality and can allocate more time experimenting with new features.

 ### Better user experience